voyagermesh/voyager/docs/guides/ingress/http/sticky-session.md

 ## Other Annotations

-`ingress.kubernetes.io/session-cookie-name`: When affinity is set to cookie, the name of the cookie to use.
+- `ingress.appscode.com/session-cookie-name`: When affinity is set to `cookie`, the name of the cookie to use.

-`ingress.kubernetes.io/session-cookie-hash`: When affinity is set to cookie, the hash algorithm used: md5, sha, index.
+- `ingress.appscode.com/session-cookie-hash`: When affinity is set to `cookie`, the hash algorithm used: md5, sha, index.